brandlewco/blumberg-law/content/pages/attorney-profile.md

     showReadMoreLink: false
     readMoreLinkLabel: See All Testimonials
     subtitle: >-
-      Hear from our clients why Bruce is your best choice for criminal defense, and family law
+      Hear from our clients why Bruce is your best choice for criminal defense and family law
   - type: FeaturedCasesSection
     elementId: ''